 - Teach your children how to respond if they encounter something graphic or offensive.
 For example, have them immediately turn off the power to the monitor—so they don’t click anything and risk being exposed to more offensive material—then get a parent immediately.

 See our links to more resources to help you with Facebook, the Internet, and other media.

 - Spend time yourself on the websites that your child enjoys.

-- If your younger child spends time on networking sites like Webkinz and Club Penguin, watch what he does there and start implementing the safety guidelines mentioned above.
+- If your younger child spends time on networking sites, watch what he does there and start implementing the safety guidelines mentioned above.

 - Be intentional about doing other things with your child that she enjoys, so you can build a relationship that encourages trust and open communication.
 She’ll be more likely to come to you if she encounters something inappropriate or offensive, without feeling like she’ll get in trouble for doing it.

 - Know your child.
 Would banning him from a site only motivate him to spend more time there?
 Or would it be better to educate him or her on how to keep safe in the online world?

 - Consider planning an upcoming day—maybe a Saturday—with no “screen time” at all for your family: no TV, computer, video games, etc. (That goes for you, too!)
 Plan other fun activities instead.